GustavoSMelo/BeTheHero/Readme.md

 ## How I Run this project ?

-### :floppy_disk: Backend:
+- ### :floppy_disk: Backend:

   - You need to have in your ambient, NodeJS and Yarn(not required but is recommend)
   - Clone this project
   - Access the project in terminal (folder backend)
   - Run npm install (or only yarn if you will use yarn)
   - And Run npm start (or yarn start)

-### :computer: Frontend:
+- ### :computer: Frontend:

   - You need to do the procediments of backend
   - after this, access the project in another terminal (folder frontend)
   - Run npm install (or only yarn if you will use yarn)
   - And Run npm start (or yarn start)

-### :iphone: Mobile:
+- ### :iphone: Mobile:

   - You need to do the procediments of backend
   - after this, access the project in another terminal (folder mobile)
   - Run npm install (or only yarn if you will use yarn)
   - And Run npm start (or yarn start)
   - after this you need to open a emulator of android or ios (or if you want, you can use your physic cellphone, only download the app expo)
-    - if you be emulator, only press the key 'A'
+  - if you have emulator, only press the key 'A'
   - else you need to enter in app expo and scan the QR CODE

+### How I can contribute ?

+    First, please, give a star :star: in project and after this fork this project

 ## :bust_in_silhouette: About me: